Placement registration information

 - Opening and closing: For each registration, the system will have an opening and closing date.
 You can revisit online registration system and change your preferences until the system is closed.
 School placements will not be allocated until after the closing date, so there is no advantage or disadvantage involved in when you the system.
 It will treat all registration requests similarly, regardless of when they are logged into the system within the registration period.

 - Secondary placements: We are aware that there may be a shortfall of offers of secondary placements, particularly in specific curriculum areas.
-Please register your preferences as requested and the Professional Experience Office will address the shortfall as the faculty secures additional places.
+Please register your preferences as requested and the Professional Experience Office will address the shortfall as the school secures additional places.
 Also be mindful that offers are subject to change or withdrawal.

 Master of Teaching students